 Eliminating the doctor in some areas of health, such as annual examinations for example, will ultimately happen in the future, but Croft says that first there will need to be “changes in behavior, thinking, and perhaps even law”.

-Find out more about how Orange Business Services’ flexible computing healthcare solutions can secure your health applications and data here
+Find out more about how Orange Business’ flexible computing healthcare solutions can secure your health applications and data here